josedv82/NBA-Game-Density-App/README.md

 ![](https://www.dropbox.com/s/goxco2tcp6l7bzv/counts.png?raw=1)

-The Heatmap tab shows rolling index for each team for the whole season, enabling users compared this metric for all teams at any time.
+The Heatmap tab shows rolling index for each team for the whole season, enabling users to compare this metric for all teams at any time.

 ![](https://www.dropbox.com/s/9anz1wz0eih6apq/heatmap.png?raw=1)